cristelleal/IpGenerator/README.md

 - To copy the IP addresses, click the copy button "Copier 🗎".
 - The IP addresses will be copied to the clipboard, and you'll see "copié ✔️".

-## Conclusion

-Please note that the generated documentation provides a general overview of the project structure and functionality.
-You can further customize and expand the documentation based on your specific project requirements and additional details you want to include.

-#### If you have any further questions or need assistance, feel free to ask!